Rudy Lai

 2 updates

-FedEx CTO Adam Smith emphasized leveraging generative AI for business improvements; FedEx launched improved machine learning models for more accurate delivery time estimates.
+FedEx CTO Adam Smith highlights leveraging generative AI for business operations improvement; the company also launches improved machine learning models for delivery time estimates, enhancing accuracy and customer satisfaction.

 2023 Q3